 Consider something like the Booty Bling Small, which features an adorable gem on the base.
 With an insertable length of 2.75 inches, this plug is a small size that’s great for beginners - or those who just prefer smaller things going in the back door.
 The sleek neck at the base makes this plug comfortable for long-term wear and helps it stay put if you plan on moving a lot while wearing it.

-If you think you’re ready for something a bit bigger, the Butt Plug Medium is a good (still manageable!) step up.
+If you think you’re ready for something a bit bigger, the Anal Fantasy Large Weighted Silicone Plug is a good (still manageable!) step up.

 Prostate Stimulating Butt Plugs